 Ideally, cortisol levels should be highest in the morning and lowest in the evening.
 However, in the case of adrenal dysfunction, cortisol levels are often reversed (low in the AM and high in the PM).
 This explains why adrenal fatigue often causes morning fatigue and evening energy!

 So, when should you drink this adrenal cocktail?
-In the morning!
+Ideally, in the mid-morning!
 This recipe supports healthy cortisol production.
 So, by consuming this strategic assortment of nutrients in the AM, you can encourage your body to self-regulate and achieve the proper balance of cortisol.
 Personally, I drink my Creamsicle Adrenal Cocktail first thing in the morning- after 20 ounces of water and before hitting the gym.
 However, you can drink your cocktail before or after breakfast (but, at least 30 minutes before or after food for that optimal digestion!).

-- 2 tbs almond or coconut milk, unsweetened
+- 2 tbs coconut milk, unsweetened

-- 1 scoop vanilla collagen
+- 1 scoop vanilla (or unflavored) collagen

 - 1/4 tsp cream of tartar